Deymios/ICManager/README.txt

 Hello!
-I have a few word to say about this project :)
+I have a few words to say about this project :)

 It is 2 AM and I've decided to stop developing it.
 I think the main idea is quiet clear...
 Several things: